The 112 Service (“the Service”) allows mobile phone users to contact the Emergency Call Answering Service (ECAS) by SMS/Text.

 - At times of peak demand, there may be some delays experienced with sending and receiving an SMS/Text.
 This Service could be therefore prone to delays in processing an SMS/Text received or sent to the Emergency Services.

 - When you use the Service, you accept your mobile communications provider’s specific terms and conditions.
 You may view the specific terms and conditions for each participating operator on your mobile service providers website.

 - You will be unable to use the Service when your mobile communications provider does not have network coverage in your area (either permanently or due to temporary outages).

 - Mobile communication providers offering this Service are doing so on a voluntary basis and participants use the service in full knowledge of the Service limitations as set out above.
 Mobile communication providers do not accept any liability whatsoever and exclude to the fullest extent permitted by law, any liability for any damages and/or losses arising from the use of the Service and in particular delivery failure or delay.

 - This Service will be reviewed on an ongoing basis.

 - You agree that the Emergency Call Answering Service Provider, your mobile communications provider and ComReg may use information relating to your use of the Service for all reasonable purposes relating to the evaluation of this Service.

-Access to the Emergency Services through the Emergency Operator (ECAS) is made possible by each or the mobile network operators providing mobile services to customers in Ireland.
-You should consult your Mobile Network Operators terms and conditions for additional information about using the Emergency SMS service on your network.
+Access to the Emergency Services through the Emergency Call Answering Service (ECAS) is made possible by each of the mobile network operators providing mobile services to customers in Ireland.
+You should consult your Mobile Network Operators terms and conditions for additional information about using the Emergency SMS/Text service on your network.